tabishfayyaz/notes-and-books/kotlin-programming.md

 ## Extensions
 - allow you to add functionality to a type without directly modifying the type's definition, you can use them with own types or from the Kotlin standard library (List, String)
 - a good option when you want to add functionality to a class you do not control or that is ineligible for subclassing

+### Additional Notes
+- If a class has a companion object defined, you can also define extension functions and properties for the companion object.

 ### Adding extension to string:
 ```